 78 Free Places to Visit in Delhi in 2024

 To make the most of your time I’ve organized this list by area.
 Delhi is a huge city – its population is 33 million and traffic is usually terrible.
-To make the most of your time, try to see sites that are near each other and use the Delhi metro to get around.
+So that you don’t spend too many hours in transit, try to see sites that are near each other and use the Delhi metro to get around.
 The Delhi metro is one of the best systems in the world, and it’s the fastest way to get across the city.

 Here are the best free places to visit in Delhi: